Pinnata/pinnata-contracts-celo/README.md

 ## Protocol Components

-- HomoraBank
+- DahliaBank
   - Store each position's collateral tokens (in the form of wrapped LP tokens)
   - Users can execute "spells", e.g. opening a new position, closing/adjusting existing position.
 - Caster
   - Intermediate contract that just calls another contract function (low-level call) with provided data (instead of bank), to prevent attack.
   - Doesn't store any funds
-- Spells (e.g. Uniswap/Sushiswap/Curve/...)
+- Spells (e.g. Ubeswap/Sushiswap/Curve)
   - Define how to interact with each pool
   - Execute `borrow`/`repay` assets by interacting with the bank, which will then interact with the lending protocol.

 ### Component Interaction Flow

-1. User -> HomoraBank.
+1. User -> DahliaBank.
    User calls `execute` to HomoraBank, specifying which spell and function to use, e.g. `addLiquidity` using Uniswap spell.
 2. HomoraBank -> Caster.
    Forward low-level spell call to Caster (doesn't hold funds), to prevent attacks.